 4.5 %2.5 %

 The greatest structural issue facing the Japanese economy is the rapidly progressing aging society and a shrinking population, yet we see this challenge as an opportunity.

 Demographic change is actually a social challenge that will soon be shared by most developed countries.
 Japan will commit to become a pioneer in establishing a social model for other countries that will inevitably experience similar social situations in the coming years.

-Boosting productivity through “Productivity Revolution” and “Human Resource Development Revolution” are the keys to keeping the virtuous economic cycle going.
+Boosting productivity through “Supply System Innovation” and “Human Resource Development Revolution” are the keys to keeping the virtuous economic cycle going.